-To keep the CO Alarm working properly:
+- To keep the CO Alarm working properly: Test it every week as described in "Weekly Testing."

-Test it every week as described in "Weekly Testing."
 Vacuum the CO Alarm cover at least once a month, using the soft brush attachment.
+Never use water cleaners or solvents, since - brush attachment.
 Never use water, cleaners, or solvents, since they may damage the unit.
 Test the Alarm again after vacuuming.
+Replace the battery immediately when you hear the "Low Battery - The Low (or Missing) Battery Warning: The horn will "chirp" once a